 In order to be eligible to sit for the written and oral examinations a minimum of number of hours of practice is compulsory.
 The Montessori practice classroom is designed to support a professional working atmosphere and is fully equipped with Montessori furniture and materials.
 Whenever possible more hours of practice are recommended and the training center provides full access to the model classroom during the week for students who want to devote more time to this endeavor.

-*Can be changes of calendar at the end of the summer depending of the oral exams.
+*There can be changes of calendar at the end of the summer depending on the oral exams.

 |Theory Lectures and supervised practice||540|

 |Review and examinations||60|

 Monday-Friday, 8.30 am - 17.15 pmShedule MIRTC students center: